 Because boilers don’t require the use of air ducts, very little heat is lost during the actual heating process.
 In fact, essentially all of it is used for heating.

 Both furnaces and boilers provide, at the very least, decent heating quality.
-However, when compared on this aspect, boilers have the advantage.
+This is because boilers make use of radiant heating, and radiant heating has the ability to encapsulate an entire room with heat.
+However, when compared to this aspect, boilers have the advantage.

 While both furnaces and boilers themselves are fairly unsightly, they can typically be hidden away in laundry rooms, basements, and other scarcely-visited rooms.
 In other words, the heating entities themselves don’t make much of an aesthetic impact at all.